gnehC-uhS/tf-img-styletrans-server/README.md

 # Tensorflow Image Style Transfer Server

-This is a project I worked on during the summer of 2019.
+This is a project I worked on by myself during my after-work time in the summer of 2019.
 It demos a Fast Style Transfer.
 A set of simple Generative Adversarial Networks in ```model.py```is used to transform the content image to any given style image.
 The demo is available on: https://faststyle.herokuapp.com/.

 ### Requirement ###